-Westminster Abbey as the place of burial for national figures can exemplify the use of the church as a national space of commemoration.
-Figures who had been awarded a place in the nation’s eternal memory were interred in Westminster Abbey, regardless of their own religious (or non-religious) standing.
+As the place of burial for national figures, Westminster Abbey exemplifies the use of the Church as a national space of commemoration.
+Figures who had been awarded a place in the nation’s eternal memory were interred in Westminster Abbey, regardless of their own religious (or nonreligious) standing.
 Among them was Charles Dickens (d.
-1870), who had moved from the Established Church to Uniterianism and back.
-Leaving Mr. Chadband (Bleak House) to teach the public the ridicule of conventional religiosity, Dickens himself retained a remarkable lack of specificity in terms of doctrine (Walder 2007, 1-16; Wolffe 2002, 185).
-On the other hand, David Livingstone (d.
-1874), a member with the London Missionary Society, was a Scottish Congregationalist (Wolfee 2002, 217).
+1870), who had shifted from the Established Church to Unitarianism and back.
+Leaving Mr. Chadband (Bleak House) to teach the public the ridicule of conventional religiosity, Dickens himself retained a remarkable lack of specificity in terms of doctrine (Walder 2007, 1–16; Wolffe 2002, 185).
+David Livingstone (d.
+1874), a member of the London Missionary Society, was a Scottish Congregationalist (Wolfee 2002, 217).
 Charles Darwin (d.
-1882), despite his proverbial nod to convention in his writings, thought it best to describe himself as an agnostic and may have been a deist (Darwin 1879; Brooke 2009, pp. 67-72), and Alfred, Lord Tennyson (d.
-1892) had a spell of Catholicism in spite of being the poet laureate of the Protestant establishment (Taylor 2009, 285-312).
+1882), despite his proverbial nod to convention in his writings, thought it best to describe himself as agnostic and may have been a deist (Darwin 1879; Brooke 2009, pp. 67–72), while Alfred Lord Tennyson (d.
+1892) went through a spell of Catholicism in spite of being the poet laureate of the Protestant establishment (Taylor 2009, 285–312).
 In all these cases, personal faith had little to do with their place of burial.
-They all prove the ability of the church to widen its acceptance and thus to create for itself a national face (Wolffe 2002, 167).
+They all prove the ability of the Church to widen its acceptance, thus, creating a national face for itself (Wolffe 2002, 167).

 As most of the religious culture alluded to here is secular in its concerns and institutions, the religion would be best defined as “civil religion” (Bellah 1967).
 The Church of England was the perfect vehicle for civil religion in England.
 Its diverse character as an alliance “of sects, a protective umbrella for the most wide-ranging variations in doctrine and liturgical practice,” emphasizes the state as the organizing influence (Yates 1998, 384).
 Thus, the Church of England’s Erastianism constitutes it as a civic-religious organization focused on England, despite being part of universal Christianity (Beckford 1993, 194).
-In its centrality for state rituals, as well as for schools and communities, it provided a means of socialization into the basic components of the polity as national values: the monarchy, Parliament, the armed forces and the empire, lending to these rituals legitimacy and the aura of continuity and tradition.
-By such means was a sense of ethnic identity generated (Bocock, 1985, 220-221, 224).
+In its centrality for state rituals, as well as for schools and communities, it provided a means of socialization into the polity as a set of national institutions: the monarchy, Parliament, the armed forces, and the empire, lending to these rituals legitimacy and the aura of continuity and tradition.
+By such means a sense of ethnic identity was generated (Bocock, 1985, 220–221, 224).

-Religion as a central and largely consensual component of national identity was emphasized by the fact that there never has been a religious party, per se, in British politics.
+That there has never been a religious party, per se, in British politics underscores religion as a central and largely consensual component of national identity.
 Religious questions have had political reverberations, and political parties had characteristic religious affiliations among their voters.
-But above all political diversity Protestantism reigned as common denominator vs. the religious other, especially the Catholic (Colley 1992a, 317; Kotler-Berkowitz, 536, 541, 550).
-The drive for no-popery in mid-century and against ritualism at the end of the century both epitomized the broad social alliance that Protestantism could muster, even if it failed in the end (Machin 1982, 277-8; Whisenant 2001, 477).
-The royal commission that subverted their aim in the name of “an appreciation of the continuity of the church,” re-affirmed yet again the church’s civic national role (Machin 1982, 301).
+But above all the political diversity, Protestantism reigned as the common denominator vs. the religious other, especially Catholicism (Colley 1992a, 317; Kotler-Berkowitz, 536, 541, 550).
+Both the no-popery drive in the mid-19th-century and the movement against ritualism at the end of the century illustrated the broad social alliance that Protestantism could muster, even if it ultimately failed to prevail (Machin 1982, 277–8; Whisenant 2001, 477).
+The royal commission that subverted its aim in the name of “an appreciation of the continuity of the church” reaffirmed, yet again, the Church’s civic national role (Machin 1982, 301).

 Protestantism and/vs. Political Freedom